cavaliercoder/cavaliercoder.github.io/_posts/2015-12-27-recommended-reading.md

 cover the philosophies, processes, architectures, mantras and mistakes that enable Google to be so successful.

-Many of the lessons are directly applicable in a much smaller scale IT service provider, like as their incident response procedures, on-call rostering and philosophies concerning risk management and eliminating low value "toil".
+Many of the lessons are directly applicable to much smaller scale IT service providers, like their incident response procedures, on-call rostering and philosophies concerning risk management and eliminating low value "toil".

-Some of the lessons were less applicable, but equally interesting, such as the design challenges of distributed consensus systems, automated deployment and data processing pipelines.
+Other lessons were less applicable, but equally interesting, such as the design challenges of distributed consensus systems, automated deployment and data processing pipelines.